053000196 - Bank of America routing number in North Carolina

-The routing number for Wells Fargo in North Carolina is 053000219 for checking and savings account.
+The routing number for Bank of America in North Carolina, United States is 053000196 for checking and savings accounts.

-Click here to see routing number for Wells Fargo in other states.
+Click here to see routing numbers for Bank of America in other states.

 There's a cheaper way to send money abroad.